 Law Enforcement throughout the State of Texas including Highway Patrol, Criminal Investigations, Texas Rangers and Driver Licensing.

 Campus security including crime prevention, law enforcement, subsequent investigation, emergency preparedness, asset protection, and building access control at Victoria College.

 Investigates and handles crime and public safety-related incidents at UHV.

-Federal Bureau of Investigation – FBI – Victoria Office
+Federal Bureau of Investigation – FBI – Corpus Christi Office

 Jurisdiction over violations of more than 200 categories of federal law.
 The major ones are: Terrorism, Counterintelligence, Cyber Crime, Weapons of Mass Destruction, Public Corruption, Civil Rights, Organized Crime, White Collar Crime and Violent/Major Thefts.

 U.S. Alcohol Tobacco & Firearms – Corpus Christi Office

 Protects communities from violent criminals, criminal organizations, the illegal use and trafficking of firearms, the illegal use and storage of explosives, acts of arson and bombings, acts of terrorism, and the illegal diversion of alcohol and tobacco products.

 United States Marshals Service – Victoria

 Fugitive Operations, Asset Forfeiture, Tactical Operations, Federal Court Security, Prisoner Operations, Prisoner Transportation, and Witness Security